mobvoi/ticdesign/README.md

 [Pull Request][ticdesign-pr] is welcome if you are interesting in share your code to contribute the open source community.

+## Contribute Code

 Please send pull request to `dev` branch. we will merge your code after review.
 When we finished testing, a new version of library will be released from `dev` to `master`, and deploy to repository center.

+If you have new widget want's to add to TicDesign, please:

+1. Add your widget code to `ticwear.design.widget` package.
+2. Add your resources relative to the widget to files like `*_widget.xml`.
+3. Add doc for your new widget.
+(Read following section for how to do this)

+## Contribute Doc

+Document for TicDesign, is published by [Website][ticdesign-site], hosting on [GitHub Pages][gh-pages], and writing by Markdown.
+But currentlly we only have a Chinese language version of site.
+We will let it support other language later.
+Or if you are familiar with Chinese, you are very welcome to translate it to Other language.

+To modify or add doc, you need to checkout `gh-pages` branch, and read the [README.en.md][gh-pages-readme] for details.

 # License